hefnera71/BnRCommunitySamples/README.md

 * The Logical View is organized in packages
   * each package contains the library / function implementation and/or a sample task + some additional information / documentation (if available)
   * each package should therefore be usable independently of the "AS412CodeSamples" project (B&R standard libraries used by the libraries / tasks have to be added in your own project).
+  * Even if documenation of a library/function is missing, there should be at least some comments in the sample tasks, and a short description of the function / function block interfaces in the .fun-Files.

 ## Description